pekwm/pekwm/doc/pekwm_panel.md

 }
 ```

-NOTE: The widget expect all icons set by the external data field to
+NOTE: The widget expects all icons set by the external data field to
 have the same size.

-The Icon widget support executing a command when it is clicked.
+The Icon widget supports executing a command when it is clicked.
 To enable
 command execution add an Exec statement, the format of the command will be
 expanded the same way as the _Text_ widget before being executed.